 The soil, however, does not emit radiation into the plastic sheet.
 Therefore higher temperatures are achieved.

 Chemical, physical, and biological changes take place.
 This, in turn, causes the reduction or disappearance of many soil pathogens.

 On the other hand, it is equally important to note that this technique’s success largely depended on radiation and temperature.

 With this in mind, pathogens die in the soil rapidly at temperatures of 50ºC.
 The time necessary to cause these deaths depends on the species in question and the sensitivity/heat resistivity of the species.

 The last method used in soil pest management is Biosolarization, which combines two methods.

 This combination achieves higher temperatures than those produced with classical solarization and accumulates a tremendous amount of gases under a single roof.

 Various soil pest management methods are available to farmers, and the best approach depends on the specific pests in a given area.

 Chemical control is often the most effective method for dealing with severe infestations, but biological control can also be used to reduce populations of certain pests.
-Cultural practices such as crop rotation can also help minimize soil pests’ impact.
+Cultural practices like crop rotation can also help minimize soil pests’ impact.

-Ultimately, the best approach to managing soil pests is to use a combination of several different methods to achieve the best possible results.
+Ultimately, the best approach to managing soil pests is to combine several methods to achieve the best possible results.